Carlos Hank González

-Carlos Hank González (1927–2001), nicknamed El Profesor ("The Professor"), was a Mexican politician and influential businessman.
-Originally a teacher, he was an entrepreneur who built political contacts along with a business empire, leading to various government and political positions at the state (State of Mexico) and national level.
+Carlos Hank González (August 27, 1927–August 11, 2001), nicknamed El Profesor ("The Professor"), was a Mexican politician and businessman.
+Originally a teacher, he was an entrepreneur who built political contacts along with businesses, leading to various government and political positions at the state (State of Mexico) and national level.
 He was prevented from seeking the presidency due to laws requiring both parents to be Mexicans by birth, whereas his father was German.

-A leaked report from the National Drug Intelligence Center (NDIC) noted that Hank González's involvement in drug trafficking and money laundering at one time posed "a significant criminal threat to the United States."
+A leaked report from the National Drug Intelligence Center (NDIC) noted that Hank González's alleged involvement in drug trafficking and money laundering at one time posed "a significant criminal threat to the United States."
+The NDIC report also alleged Hank Gonzalez committed political corruption, tax evasion, bribery and vote-buying.
 The report was later denied by US authorities, as well as its source.
 US Attorney General Janet Reno clarified that the report was a draft "beyond the substantive expertise and area of responsibility of the NDIC", and that its release was unauthorized.

 Biography

 Carlos Hank González was born in Santiago Tianguistenco in the State of Mexico.
 He graduated from the Escuela Nacional de Toluca as a primary education teacher and from the Normal Superior (Teacher's College) de México as a professor of history and biology.
 From 1947 to 1951 he was a teacher at the Secundaria Federal de Atlacomulco.
 To supplement his income, he sold candy on the side.
 He grew and exchanged his small businesses into larger ones, along the way adding names of prominent politicians to his list of contacts.
 He founded a business empire of banking and transportation interests.
 In 1999, Forbes estimated his wealth at about US$1.3 billion.